GenAI-Gurus/llm_breakout_db/readme.md

 🔗 **Access the MVP here:** [LLM Breakout DB](https://llm-breakout.streamlit.app/)

-📢 **Interested in collaborating?** Contact us to discuss research partnerships with AI alignment institutions and universities.
+📢 **Interested in collaborating?** Contact us to discuss research partnerships with AI alignment institutions and universities: https://linkedin.com/in/carloshvp

 Together, we can build a **safer and more transparent AI ecosystem**.